 Venice lagoon with sandbanks and ghebi

 Venice Lagoon covers an area of 550 square kilometers and only 8% is made of emerged earth.
-It is connected with the Adriatic Sea by three outlets: Lido San Nicolò, Malamocco and Chioggia.
-The north, consists of the islands of Murano, Pellestrina, Burano, Torcello, Mazzorbo and Vignole; in the centre, there is Venice with San Lazzaro, San Servolo and San Clemente and, in the south, from Chioggia with a number of smaller islands.
+It is connected with the Adriatic Sea by three outlets: Lido San Nicolò, Malamocco, and Chioggia.
+The north consists of the islands of Murano, Pellestrina, Burano, Torcello, Mazzorbo, and Vignole; in the center, there is Venice with San Lazzaro, San Servolo and San Clemente and, in the south, from Chioggia with a number of smaller islands.

 Fishing valleys in the Venice lagoon